loggin-js/loggin-js/README.md

   color: true,

   /**
-   * You can also use a custom formater if the default one does not satisfy your needs.
+   * You can also use a custom formatter if the default one does not satisfy your needs.
-   * In the formater you can access all log properties and you can also set the
+   * In the formatter you can access all log properties and you can also set the
    * color of some segments of the log by using <%L> where L is one of:
    *  - r red
    *  - g green